Shankapotomus Baby Rocks

 Designing A Company Logo

-November 17, 2009 by Sherry Tingley
+November 17, 2009 By Sherry Tingley

 A company without a logo is like a person without a face.
 Sounds weird, doesn’t it?
 If you happen to bump into a person without a face while walking down the street, you’d probably freak out.
 Maybe you’d even think that he’s from another planet.
 Well, this also applies to a company or business that doesn’t have a company logo.
 Prospects, clients and customers will have second thoughts dealing with your company or buying a product from you if a company logo is lacking.